Title: Biochemist & Biomedical Engineer

 Location: Houston, Texas, United States

 With 45 years of professional experience, Dr. Klegerman is a prominent and respected biochemist and educator who has been a professor at the University of Texas at Houston since 2013 and president and chief executive officer at EchoDynamics, Inc., since 2000.
-Likewise, he is a founding member of Zymo Pharmaceuticals LLC, a role he has held since 2012.
+Likewise, he is a founding member of Zymo Pharmaceuticals, LLC (Zymo Pharma), a role he has held since 2012.
 In his unique positions, he has conducted biomedical research on immunochemistry, immunoassay development, and conjugation chemistry, including participating in a collaborative study to develop targeted immunoliposomes for the diagnosis and treatment of cardiovascular diseases.
-Through EchoDynamics and Zymo, he intends to develop the echogenic liposome technology into clinical products.
+Through UTHealth, Zymo Pharma and EchoDynamics, he intends to develop the echogenic liposome technology into clinical products.

 Dr. Klegerman was encouraged to go into his field by his father, who was deeply involved in his life.
 In addition, he credits practicing Buddhism for 45 years for allowing him to remain focused and committed to overcoming obstacles.
 While coming from a background as a research associate is unusual in his line of work, it ended up benefitting Dr. Klegerman and how he approaches problems.
 He hopes that his unique approach to solving problems is a trait his peers will remember him by, as it has yielded insights that otherwise may not have been made.
 At the end of the day, the most rewarding aspect of his career is knowing the research and products he has helped develop and discover are helping people.
 He retains the belief that science is vital to civilization.

-Dr. Klegerman is renowned for his work and United States patents in a method for Bacillus Calmette-Guerin dispersal, his discovery of mycobacterial glucan anti-cancer properties, and the development of echogenic liposomes for the diagnosis and therapy of atherosclerosis.
-He has received multiple grants from such organizations as the National Institutes of Health and the World Health Organization, and he maintains affiliation with several industry-related societies, including the American Heart Association, American Association for the Advancement of Science, the American Association of Pharmaceutical Scientists and the American Chemical Society.
+Dr. Klegerman is renowned for his work and United States patents for a method of Bacillus Calmette-Guerin (BCG) dispersal, his discovery of mycobacterial glucan anti-cancer properties, and the development of echogenic liposomes for the diagnosis and therapy of atherosclerosis.
+He has received multiple grants from such organizations as the National Institutes of Health and the World Health Organization, and he maintains affiliation with several industry-related societies, including the American Heart Association, the American Association of Pharmaceutical Scientists and the American Chemical Society.
 Notably, he has been a grantee of the National Institutes of Health since 1981.